Great Beginners Course

 - Email marketing

 As you can see, the course isn’t centered around a website.
-Instead, Spencer teaches you how to be an affiliate who provides value, via the traffic sources above, and teaches you how to use funnels to make money as an affiliate.
+Instead, Spencer teaches you how to be an affiliate who provides value via the traffic sources above and teaches you how to use funnels to make money as an affiliate.

-- Teaches an affiliate marketing strategy that utilized marketing funnels
+- Teaches an affiliate marketing strategy that utilized marketing funnels and landing pages

 - Great tips and tricks for ranking on YouTube